-A: We highly advise you to include information about your training environment, explain how your course work strengthens your skill sets and knowledge of cancer prevention and early detection.
+A: We highly advise you to include information about your training environment, explain how your coursework strengthens your skill sets and knowledge of cancer prevention and early detection.
 Also include opportunities for mentorship and professional growth.
 These are essential components of the review.
-For detailed information, review pages 4 and 5 of the Fellowship Guidelines.